 4 Questions to Ask a Sleep Team

 Are you searching for a sleep specialist near you?
 Talk to our team of healthcare providers today at Koala® Center For Sleep & TMJ Disorders.
 For more information call us at one of our clinics today or request an appointment online.
 We serve patients from all over the USA.
-Locations in Bloomington, IL, Peoria – Dunlap, IL, Lafayette, IN, Mishawaka, IN, Kansas City, MO, El Paso, TX and Wausau, WI.
+Locations in Bloomington, IL, Peoria – Dunlap, IL, Mishawaka, IN, Kansas City, MO, El Paso, TX and Wausau, WI.

 Table of Contents: